What Is Demi-Glace? Rich, Slow-Simmered French Sauce

 Where Demi-Glace Came From

-At the same period in the 1800s, French dining trends shifted to service à la russe, where courses arrived one after another.
-That change, along with the rise of grand hotels, demanded a faster, more organized kitchen.
-Escoffier’s response was building the brigade system, which paired functional specialists with specific stations.
-The saucier became the keeper of stocks, reductions, and sauces, and demi-glace sat at the center of that role.
+Around the same time, French dining shifted to service à la russe, where courses arrive one after another instead of all at once.
+That change, and the rise of the grand hotels, demanded a faster, better-organized kitchen.
+Escoffier's answer was the brigade de cuisine, a line of specialists each owning a station.
+The saucier kept the stocks, reductions, and sauces, and demi-glace sat right at the center of that job.

 What Demi-Glace Is

-- Classical method: build espagnole (a brown sauce thickened with a roux), mix it with brown stock, then reduce by half.
+• Classical method: build espagnole (brown stock thickened with a roux), combine it with more brown stock, and reduce by half.

-- Modern method: skip the roux, start with an excellent roasted-bone stock, and reduce until natural gelatin gives the sauce body.
+• Modern method: skip the roux, start with an excellent roasted-bone stock, and reduce until natural gelatin gives the sauce its body.

 How It Evolved

-As restaurants moved toward lighter cooking in the late twentieth century, heavy flour-based sauces stepped back.
-Many kitchens now leave the flour out and rely on reduction, butter, or cream for finish.
-You will also see jus lié, a quick, lightly thickened reduction, used when service needs speed and a lighter feel.
-The through line stays the same: great stock and careful reduction.
+As restaurants moved toward lighter cooking in the late 20th century, heavy flour-based sauces stepped back.
+Many kitchens now leave the flour out and rely on reduction, butter, or cream to finish.
+You'll also see jus lié (a jus lightly thickened with a little arrowroot or cornstarch) when service needs speed and a lighter touch.
+The through line never changes: great stock, careful reduction.

 Where You Will See It Today